siyul-park/uniflow/docs/user_extension.md

 }
 ```

 Implement the function with the following signature.
-This function uses the first return value for normal processing and the second for error handling:
+This function uses the first return value for normal operation and the second for error handling:

 ```go
 func (proc *process.Process, inPck *packet.Packet) (*packet.Packet, *packet.Packet)
 ```

-Here, the input packet is converted to a packet containing the `contents` and sent out:
+In this function, convert the input packet into a new packet containing the `contents` and send it out:

 ```go
 func (n *TextNode) action(proc *process.Process, inPck *packet.Packet) (*packet.Packet, *packet.Packet) {